 Greg Cruz is the founder of Streets Of Paradise, a nonprofit dedicated to helping the houseless.
 He's also spearheaded the "Stop The Violence Day" a no-cost community event where all are welcome.
 From the rights of prisoners and migrant workers to the LBTQ+ community to environmental activism, the single father of 4’s motivation is to leave the world a better place for all of our children.

-Kim Doleatto writes for the Sarasota Herald Tribune on topics like early childhood education and development.
+Kim Doleatto wrote about topics like early childhood education and development for the Sarasota Herald-Tribune, and nows writes for Sarasota Magazine.
 She is a mother, active community member, and Italian-Canadian immigrant.
 She believes that reflection and conversation are essential steppingstones to build a world where equality is a given for our children.